-Public grief quickly turned into calls for accountability—petitions demanding an independent inquiry, reform of construction oversight, and support for displaced residents.
-Beijing and the Hong Kong government responded by treating some of this activism as a threat to national security: student organizers and former local politicians were arrested for alleged 'sedition,' national security police detained a 71‑year‑old man over social‑media posts, and on December 6 the Office for Safeguarding National Security summoned foreign media to warn them against 'false information' and 'smearing' the government's disaster response.
-The December 7 Legislative Council election proceeded with only a marginal turnout increase to 31.9%.
-By mid‑December, the government had constituted a judge‑led inquiry under David Lok with a nine‑month timeline, moved to dissolve the estate's owners' committee, and continued rehousing 4,600 displaced residents—even as the conviction of media tycoon Jimmy Lai on December 15 underscored the broader crackdown on dissent that now frames Hong Kong's response to the Wang Fuk Court disaster.
+Public grief turned into calls for accountability: petitions demanded an independent inquiry, construction oversight reform, and support for displaced residents.
+Beijing and Hong Kong's government treated some activism as a national security threat: student organizers and former local politicians were arrested for alleged 'sedition,' national security police detained a 71-year-old man over social-media posts, and on December 6 the Office for Safeguarding National Security summoned foreign media to warn against 'false information' and 'smearing' the disaster response.
+The December 7 Legislative Council election saw a marginal turnout increase to 31.9%; by mid-December the government had constituted a judge-led inquiry under David Lok with a nine-month timeline, moved to dissolve the estate's owners' committee, continued rehousing 4,600 displaced residents, and on December 15 convicted media tycoon Jimmy Lai.

 Official death toll from the November 26 high‑rise blaze, Hong Kong’s deadliest fire in roughly 75 years.